Contractions of hyper-K\"ahler fourfolds and the Brauer group: Contractions and Heegner divisors

-we denote by $\delta$ the generator of the last summand of $\Lambda$, so $\delta^2=0$ and the divisibility of $\delta$ is $(\delta,\Lambda)=2$.
-The classes of the big and nef divisor $H\in Pic(M_v(T,B))=NS(T,B)$ and of the exceptional divisor $E\in NS(T,B)$ are also given in Table \ref{table:heegner}.
-Moreover, certain divisibilities which are essential for identifying the (irreducible components of the) Heegner divisors, equivalently to describe the embedding of lattices $Pic(X)\hookrightarrow \Lambda$, are also given.
+The classes of the big and nef divisor $H\in \Pic(M_v(T,B))=NS(T,B)$ and of the exceptional divisor $E\in NS(T,B)$ are also given in Table \ref{table:heegner}.
+Moreover, certain divisibilities which are essential for identifying the (irreducible components of the) Heegner divisors, equivalently to describe the embedding of lattices $\Pic(X)\hookrightarrow \Lambda$, are given as well.